 She returned to crushing her tomatoes in the strainer.

-Dinner, once again, was pasta and red sauce.
-Civita tried to break it up sometimes with pasta fagiole (pasta and beans) or pasta and escarole, but most nights it was pasta and red tomato sauce.
-Vinny sat down at the table and opened his book; immediately he began scratching his head.
-He was a serious, but uninspired student.
-Maria was the one with all the promise.
+Dinner once again was pasta and red sauce.
+It was inexpensive and easy to prepare after a hard day in the factory.
+She tried to break it up sometimes with pasta fagiole (pasta and beans) or pasta and escarole, but most nights it was pasta and red tomato sauce.
+Vinny sat down at the table and opened his book; immediately he began scratching his head, looking confused.

+He was a serious but uninspired student.
+Maria was the one with all the academic promise.
 She breezed through her studies effortlessly.
+Civita looked up from her work and studied the girl's face.
+Yes, she was pale...maybe she was getting a cold.